swape/js-book/src/pages/chapter1/8_object.md

 myObj.name = 'Stark' // Change the name value
 console.log(myObj.name) // Outputs 'Stark'

-// TODO: name of the keys in "" and []
+// You can also access keys using bracket notation: myObj['name']
 ```

 You can also use space or other signs as a key, but you have to use quote sign `'` around the key.